alburycatalina/Personal-Research-Website/README.md

 # Step 5: Commit & Publish

-When the website is complete, host it on your Github page and share the link to your friends, family, colleagues, and enemies.
+When the website is complete, host it on your Github page and share the link with your friends, family, colleagues, and enemies.

 In the Github repo, go to Settings > Pages > Change "Source" to "Main."
 If done correctly, you should get a message along the lines of "Your site is ready to be published at https://username.github.io. **Successs!**